-- Pia Ulrich, Vice President, Operations and Finance
+- Pia Ulrich, Vice President, Finance and Contracts

-Pia Ulrich is a Vice President, Operations and Finance at Freedman Consulting, LLC, where she works closely with the firm’s administrative team and the CFO in handling the firm’s operational, contracting, finance, and benefits needs.
+Pia Ulrich is a Vice President, Finance & Contracts at Freedman Consulting, LLC, where she works closely with the firm’s administrative team and the CFO in handling the firm’s operational, contracting, finance, and benefits needs.

 Prior to joining Freedman Consulting, she worked at the Federation of American Scientists, first as a Policy Analyst, and later in the Operations and Finance Executive Team.
 Pia’s previous work experiences include a research internship at the Partnership for Global Security and four years as a Researcher at the European Legal Studies Institute in Germany.

 Pia has a Master’s degree in Security Policy Studies from The George Washington University and a law degree from the University of Osnabrueck, Germany.

 Amanda Vallillee is a Senior Associate at Freedman Consulting, LLC, where she supports project teams with strategic planning, research, and communications for clients.